abhik137/learn-go/basics/tour.md

 }
 ```

-### Switch with no condition
+### Switch with no expression

-Switch without a ~~condition~~ *value* is the same as `switch true`.
+Switch without an expression is the same as `switch true`.

-> What is a switch condition?
+> What is a switch expression?
-> It's a `value` rather than a condition.
-The case statements are excuted when they match the switch value.
+> The case statements are excuted when they match the switch expression value.
 In absence of value, the case statements are compared to `true` i.e. any condition can be used in the case statements instead of writing a long `if-else` chain

 This construct can be a clean way to write long if-then-else chains.